 Link to WesMaps Courses

 Wesleyan has a remarkable collection of faculty, courses, and resources for all students interested in studying the cultures of Bangladesh, Bhutan, India, Nepal, Pakistan, and Sri Lanka.
-The University not only enjoys the distinction of having an Indian music studies program but also a dozen scholars devoted to the region and its diaspora in fields as diverse as anthropology, art history, dance, English, Hindi, history, economics, religion, and sociology.
-Certificate faculty will help Wesleyan students better pursue the wide range of opportunities in South Asia—both scholarly and artistic—as South Asia becomes increasingly prominent politically, economically, and academically.
+The University has nine scholars devoted to the region and its diaspora in fields as diverse as anthropology, art history, dance, history, literature, music, and religion.
+Certificate faculty will help Wesleyan students better pursue the wide range of opportunities in South Asia – both scholarly and artistic – as South Asia becomes increasingly prominent politically, economically, and academically.

 Students will be required to take seven courses designated as appropriate for the certificate.
 Of these:

-- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the above categories in such a way as to offer an introduction to South Asian studies).
+- One must be a gateway course (i.e., a course entirely about South Asia that combines two or more of the below-listed distribution categories in such a way as to offer an introduction to South Asian studies).

 - At least one course in three of the distribution categories.